mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 ![ASPRS Point Clouds](./images/ASPRS_Class.png)

-- Note that this is an area that is actively developed.
+- Note that the LAS specification evolves as lidar technology changes and new applications emerge.
+Presently LAS is at version 1.4.
 [Most recent developments](https://www.asprs.org/wp-content/uploads/2010/12/LAS_Domain_Profile_Description_Topo-Bathy_Lidar.pdf) have been in establishing classifications codes for topo-bathymetric datasets:
    - objects suspended in water column
    - objects at bottom of water column
    - etc.